joe-editor/joe/docs/man.md

 <br>

 * defm3drag<br>
-Default double-click drag handler, usually bound to M3DRAG.
+Default triple-click drag handler, usually bound to M3DRAG.
 Selects a region of text a line at a time.
 <br>